Restor-Foundation/tcd/docs/prediction.md

 Consider the city of Zurich as an example.
 Swisstopo provides 10 cm tiles covering the administrative boundary of the city, producing an image that's around 20 Gigapixels when viewed as a virtual raster.
 The compressed RGB images are around 7GB.
 If we wanted to hold the raw predictions for this data in memory, we would need around 20 GB of RAM for a binary classification using 8-bit confidence values.
 That's possible on a modern machine, but when you then consider predicting with a multi-class model, over the wider Canton, or the whole country, you would need a very expensive server with a huge amount of RAM.

 Windowed reading is used during tiling so that only the part of the image that is currently being predicted is loaded into memory and each prediction is stored to disk afterwards.
-For instance segmentation this is quite simple because we can store the detected objects in a compact way (as serialised polygons).
+For instance segmentation polygons are cached directly (appended) to a shapefile, referenced to the source image.
+The pipeline transforms predicted polygons in pixel coordinates to global coordinates in the CRS of the image and these are saved to disk.

 For semantic segmentation, we store predictions directly to a tiled GeoTIFF, referenced to the source image.
 The cached tiles are then copied to the prediction output folder and a virtual raster (VRT) is automatically created.
 The output prediction tiles are chosen to be large out of convenience, so your output folder doesn't have thousands of tiny predictions.
 During inference, tiles are stored uncompressed to save time when writing.
 Once prediction is complete, the tiles are compressed before being copied.